 This is a follow up story for Diesel Laptops.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 1 year ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 I am the Founder and CEO of Diesel Laptops.
 We are a business to business company that specializes in shop efficiency solutions for commercial truck repair.
 Diesel Laptops have only existed for less than 5 years, but in that time we’ve landed on the Inc 500 list, been in the Top 5 Fastest-Growing for South Carolina the last 2 years and have swelled to over 200 employees.
 We’ve done this by cash flow, and had no initial seed or investment money past the $1,000 I personally put in to start it.
 Our company now has a 3-year goal to hit $100 million in annual revenue.